cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-270.
-It includes also the latest changes in the OR official master branch, that is
+This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-275.
-- Bug fix for https://bugs.launchpad.net/or/+bug/1906786 - Approach Control doesn't work for non NORMAL signals, by CesarBLG
-- Reintroduction of  feature "Allowing manual Call On from dispatcher window", by CesarBLG

 No Unstable releases are used to preserve the Monogame version of OR NewYear MG.
 This version includes some features not (yet) available in the Open Rails unstable official version, that is: